matiasarielol/matiasarielol/README.md

-Hi there 👋
+# Hi there 👋
-Welcome to my Github personal page.
+## Welcome to my Github personal page.

-🙋‍♂️ I'm Matias an Ecuadorian and 21 years-old Computer Science Engineer.

-ABOUT ME:
+🙋‍♂️ I'm Matias, I'm 21 and I love computer science.
+💿 On this repository you'll be able to find some of my personal and university projects.

+### 😃 About me
-🧑‍💻 I started programming when I was 14 years old (stopped for a couple of years to focus on my now failed career as a professional volleyball player 🤪)
+I started programming when I was 14 years old 🧑‍💻, but stopped a couple of years to focus on my now failed career as a professional volleyball player 🤪.

-Once I finished high school in my origin country Ecuador 🇪🇨  , I decided to study abroad and moved to Portugal 🇵🇹.
-That is how at the age of 17 I was starting University and in 2021 I earned my bachelor’s degree in Computer Engineering at the Polytechnic of Leiria. 🎓
+Then, after high school, I decided to study the university abroad, and that's how at the age of 17 I moved to Portugal 🇵🇹 to purse my dream, which I ended up achieving in 2021 when I earned my bachelor’s degree in Computer Engineering at the Polytechnic of Leiria 🎓.

 💼 In September, 2021 I moved to Porto and since then I have been working at Deloitte Portugal as a Junior Programmer in the Financial Services area.

-💬 MY PROGRAMING SKILLS
+### 💬 MY PROGRAMING SKILLS
 So far, I've worked with:
 •	Java
 •	PHP